jahkeup/job-board/readme.md

    This view exposes the schedule for the company and any notices or restrictions for a jobsite.

-3. Bulletin View
+3. Slide View

    This view rotates through the jobsites that currently scheduled for and displays them in a 'at-a-glance' manner.

-### Scheduling View
+### Assignment View

-The scheduling view will only be accessible by management officers that are privy to the PIN necessary for modifying the assignments.
+The assignment view will only be accessible by management officers that are privy to the PIN necessary for modifying the assignments.
 At the start, there will only be a single PIN and no other users/usernames/emails necessary for accessing the site.
 In the future, this may change.

-The scheduler will provide a page with all active employees listed along with their assigned jobsites.
+The assigner will provide a page with all active employees listed along with their assigned jobsites.
 Next to their names will be a checkbox that will allow them to be bulk assigned to a jobsite via a dropdown and submit button.
 Simple.

-There will eventually be an option to group by currently assigned jobsites, though for now, it will simply be ordered by employee last name.
+There will eventually be an option to group by currently assigned jobsites, though for now, it will simply be ordered by employee last name (just kidding, its by id).

-### Overview
+### Overview (not implemented yet)

-This view, similar to the scheduling view, will only allow the viewing of all jobsites and their assignees.
+This view, similar to the assignment view, will only allow the viewing of all jobsites and their assignees.
 This will be a simple grid setup where all jobsites will be a grid element with jobsite information and assignees listed.
 This grid will be responsive and will flow to fit large screens.

-### Bulletin View
+### Slide View

-This view will provide a "scrolling marquee" of the day's assigned jobsites and the assignees.
+This view will provide a "rolling marquee" of the day's assigned jobsites and the assignees.

 Essentially this will be a larger display targeted page with a highlight of the following details of assignment:

 - Jobsite Name
-- Jobsite Notices
+- Jobsite Notices (don't have specs for this yet)
 - Assigned Employees